spiceworm/reecon/README.md

 - Think about how to handle local settings after logout.
 Logging back in as a different user will currently load the initial users settings
     - Add option to back up settings to file and another option to import from file
 - Generate a bell curve using recent processed redditor data to determine high, medium, and low values for sentiment polarity and subjectivity
-- Make annotated data render nicer
 - Implement password reset bot for reecon-admin
     - User sends DM that says "forgot password" and bot responds back with a password reset link
 - Lookup how extension updates are performed and stored keys are impacted (new and existing ones)
-- Auto updates to the DOM that change 'pending' to something else causes a collapsed comment with any pending child comments to uncollapse when the update occurs
 - Add terms of service aggreements checkbox that links to a TOS document
     - All data generated using user api keys is owned by me
     - There should be no expectation of accuracy for generated data